 - Explain how Superchat and becoming a member works (not many people understand it)

 - Promote your channel or personal brand during live chat feed

-Another way to earn from your videos on YouTube is to license viral content to the media.
-Media outlets are always on the lookout for high-quality content, and whenever videos go viral, they want a copy to replay for their respective audiences.
+Another way to make money on YouTube is to license viral video content to the media.
+Media outlets are always on the lookout for high-quality content, and whenever you post videos go viral, they want a copy to replay for their respective audiences.

-So, if you have any successful videos that media outlets might want to use on their websites, then make sure they are easy to find by including a business email in a prominent place on your channel profile, as well as in video descriptions.
+if you have any successful viral video content that media outlets might be interested in, make sure they are easy to find.
+Include a business email in a prominent place on your channel profile and your description sections.
 This will make it easy for companies that want your video to contact you.

-You can also submit your videos to sites like Jukin Media.
+You can also submit your high-quality videos to sites like The Content Bible.

-Lots of popular media networks like FOX, CNN, NBC, CBS, and The Weather Channel use this site to find video content for their websites.
-Here you will find plenty of opportunities for licensing your content to the media so you can add to your YouTube revenue stream.
+Many popular media networks like FOX, CNN, NBC, CBS, and The Weather Channel use this site to find video content for their websites.
+Here, you will find plenty of opportunities to creative commons to license your content to the media to add to your YouTube revenue stream.

-How to Maximize Earnings With Licensing on YouTube
+How to Maximize Earning Money With Licensing on YouTube

-- Include a business email in channel profile and video descriptions for licensing purposes
+- Include a business email in the channel profile and description sections for licensing purposes

 - Sign up with Jukin Media and other video sites